What to Do in Estes Park

 I loved seeing childhood friends who now live in Estes Park and really enjoyed the restaurants they suggested and that we visited.
 I advise getting out of town and away from the downtown area.
 My top recommendations include:

 Dunraven Inn: I really enjoyed the Dunraven Inn for its great Italian food and service in a classic, western roadhouse decor.
 It has been a popular spot with locals since 1970.
 It is in the process of moving to a new location at the Estes Park Resort on Lake Estes.
 1700 Big Thompson Ave.

 Smokin’ Daves BBQ & Brew is a great place for BBQ.
 I loved the atmosphere and the pulled pork sandwich with sweet potato fries and coleslaw.
 The service was also great.
-It has six locations in Colorado, including two in Estes Park.
+It has five locations in Colorado, including two in Estes Park.
 820 Moraine Ave (Hwy 36).

 Bird & Jim: Bird & Jim is just down the road at 975 Moraine Dr. This new contemporary, farm-to-table restaurant, is close to the Beaver Meadows park entrance of Rocky Mountain National Park.
 It is named after early park pioneer Isabella Bird and her friend Jim Nugent, with pictures of Bird summiting Longs Peak in woolen ladies attire.
 I went with my local friends and had an excellent dinner.
 I enjoyed the service and meeting the owner, Melissa Strong.